gordydelap/gordydelap.github.io/resume.md

 # Summary of Qualifications

-**•** Created GIS tools for various King County Parks sections including Capital Improvement Projects, Land Management, and the Historic Preservation Program
+- Created GIS tools for various King County Parks sections including Capital Improvement Projects, Land Management, and the Historic Preservation Program
-**•** Skilled in various programming languages such as Python, Java, and R.
+- Skilled in various programming languages such as Python, Java, and R
-**•** Specialized in geospatial data analysis
+- Specialized in geospatial data analysis

 # Education